newrelic/docs-website/src/content/whats-new/2021/03/root-cause-analysis.md

 We want to provide you with the right context so that you can prioritize problems accurately and efficiently.

-Nate closed out the show explaining how fopology (relationship-based) correlation uses multiple systems to discover how anomalies may be connected, and increases the quality of your event correlations and speed at which they are found.
+Nate closed out the show explaining how topology (relationship-based) correlation uses multiple systems to discover how anomalies may be connected, and increases the quality of your event correlations and speed at which they are found.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jiE2NBJvLHw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>